borkox/uni-sofia-ontology-project2/README.md

 # Introduction

 This ontology will describe a criminal story similar to "soap opera" series.
-This is same story as initial version of the project https://github.com/borkox/uni-sofia-ontology-project but with GraphDB and no custom rules used, just SPARQL and OWL reasoning supported by the engine of GraphDB.
+This is same story as the initial version of the project https://github.com/borkox/uni-sofia-ontology-project but with GraphDB and no custom rules used, just SPARQL and OWL reasoning supported by the engine of GraphDB.